JDoelger/InfluenzaFitnessInference/notes/notes.md

 [x] run simulations for Mt Fuji model with equal h at all sites and J=0, for various h -> simu_name=2021May06_temp

+[x] rewrite manuscript results sections based on M's suggestions

+[x] do inference and fitness distribution analysis on Mt Fuji simulations

+[x] plot number of accumulated mutations as function of time for fuji simulations